-The EU GDPR (General Data Protection Regulation) regulation became a reality on 25 May, 2018 so you should be sure to be complaint with it when using Opinion Stage.
+The EU GDPR (General Data Protection Regulation) regulation became a reality on 25 May 2018 so you should be sure to be compliant with it when using Opinion Stage.

 What is the GDPR?

 The General Data Protection Regulation (GDPR) was introduced to unify all EU member states' approaches to data regulation, ensuring all data protection laws are applied identically in every country within the EU.
-It will protect EU citizens from organisations using their data irresponsibly and puts them in charge of what information is shared, where and how it is shared.
+It will protect EU citizens from organizations using their data irresponsibly and puts them in charge of what information is shared, where, and how it is shared.

 Is the GDPR regulation relevant for me?

 The GDPR regulation is relevant to you if you have an audience in the EU and are collecting personal data from users, regardless of whether you are based inside or outside the EU.

 So if you are sure you don't have an EU audience, you can stop reading here (note that to be on the safe side you might even want to block European IP addresses).

 However, if you do have an EU audience, it is important you continue reading to verify you are GDPR covered.

 Any information related to a natural person or ‘Data Subject’, that can be used to directly or indirectly identify the person is defined as personal data in the GDPR regulation.
 It can be anything from a name, an email address, identification number, or location data.

 In what cases does Opinion Stage collect personal data of users?